Setenil de las Bodegas

 "Bodegas" is a reference to its once thriving wineries.
 The full name "Setenil de las Bodegas" dates to the 15th century when the village was known for its successful olive, almond and wine trade.
 Today Setenil's olive and almond markets are strong, but its vineyards were destroyed in the 1860's by an infestation of phylloxera (a microscopic louse).

-The true origins of Setenil are still a mystery.
+The true origins of Setenil de las Bodegas are still a mystery.
 But the caves along the Cueva del Sol promenade clearly show signs of black soot on the ceilings.
 This takes us back to prehistoric times when the caves were probably used as a natural shelter.

-From the top of Setenil, you can clearly see that the village was built low down in the Trejo River Gorge.
+From the top of Setenil de las Bodegas, you can clearly see that the village was built low down in the Trejo River Gorge.
 The gorge forms an "S" shape where the river runs through town and meanders around.
 The town is built into one of the bends of the river.

-The photo above shows how the Setenil de las Bodegas' homes curve around with the shape of the gorge.
+The photo above shows how the town's homes curve around with the shape of the gorge.

-2. The Houses in Setenil are built into the Gorge's Rocky Cliffs
+The Houses in Setenil de las Bodegas are built into the Gorge's Rocky Cliffs

 The caves are natural and created by the rocky vaults that jut out from the cliffs.
 It is believed that the caves have been inhabited since prehistoric times based on the black soot that has been found on their ceilings.